 That word “includes” allows for other activities to be considered employment.
-The specific types of employment that a Tier 4 migrant can take are listed in paragraphs 245ZW(c)(iii) and 245ZY(c)(iii) of the Immigration Rules Appendix Student, paragraphs ST 26.1 to 26.8.
+The specific types of employment that a Student can take are listed in the Immigration Rules Appendix Student, paragraphs ST 26.1 to 26.8.
 This says that you can take “No employment, except…”, followed by a list numbered (1) to (8) of what you can do.
-The list confirms that:
+These paragraphs confirm that:

-There is a prohibition on working as a Doctor or Dentist in training, in professional sports including coaching, and on working as an entertainer.
+There is a prohibition on working in professional sports including coaching, and on working as an entertainer.

-“Paid and unpaid work placements undertaken as part of a course or period of study” are separate from "paid or unpaid employment", so you can do both at the same time.
+A work placement “assessed as an integral part of the course” is separate from other employment, so you can do both at the same time.

-Being “self-employed” or being “engaged in business activity” is not allowed.
+Being “self-employed” or “engaging in business activity” is not allowed.
 Being self-employed normally means you are not on the payroll but rather you manage your own workload, pay and tax.
 If you are doing the work as a freelancer, contractor or consultant you are highly likely to be self-employed.
 There is guidance on the gov.uk website to help ascertain if you are self-employed.
-For "business activity" the Tier 4 policy guidance for applicants gives three examples, including setting up as a sole trader.
-The three examples are “not an exhaustive list” but rather “examples of the types of circumstance in which you will be considered to be engaged in business activity.”
+For "business activity" the Student route caseworker guidance gives three examples on page 95, including setting up as a sole trader.
+The three examples are “not an exhaustive list” but just some examples of "activities which meet the definition of a Student or Child Student engaging in business activity".

 You can work as a student union sabbatical officer, as well as other permitted work.

 If you have applied to switch to the Skilled worker or Start-up route, you can start the specific work that is allowed under those schemes.
 This is not so for the Graduate route.
 For details see --> Working after studies.